alexpialetski/rsschool-devops-course-tasks/.github/actions/setup-terraform/README.md

 # Setup Terraform Composite Action

-This composite action provides a standardized way to set up the complete Terraform environment with AWS credentials and Node.js across all workflows.
+This focused composite action sets up the Terraform environment for infrastructure workflows.
+It assumes Node.js and AWS credentials are already configured.

 ## What it does

-1. **Checkout**: Checks out the repository code with full history
-2. **Node.js Setup**: Installs Node.js with npm caching enabled
-3. **Dependencies**: Installs npm dependencies using `npm ci`
-4. **Terraform Setup**: Configures Terraform with the specified version
+1. **Terraform Setup**: Installs and configures Terraform with the specified version
-5. **AWS Authentication**: Sets up AWS credentials for Terraform operations with output enabled
-6. **Environment Variables**: Sets `TF_VAR_region` and `TF_VAR_account_id` automatically from AWS credentials output
+2. **Environment Variables**: Sets `TF_VAR_region` and `TF_VAR_account_id` from provided inputs
+3. **Format Check**: Validates Terraform code formatting across all projects
+4. **Setup Validation**: Validates setup infrastructure configuration
+5. **Backend Setup**: Optionally deploys setup infrastructure for Terraform backend

 ## Usage